probonopd/font-leutkirch/README.md

 # Leutkirch [![Build Status](https://travis-ci.com/probonopd/font-leutkirch.svg?branch=master)](https://travis-ci.com/probonopd/font-leutkirch)

-Leutkirch is an open font designed by the community in the memory of German font designer Otl Aicher based on the official typeface family of Seoul city by TypoDesign Lab.
+Leutkirch is an open font designed by the community in the memory of German font designer Otl Aicher focused on Latin script based on the official typeface family of Seoul city by TypoDesign Lab.
 Inc.

 ![](Leutkirch.png)